Traditional vs. Implant-Supported Dentures

 However, because this prosthetic is removable, it can also be unstable.
 Many patients struggle with sliding dentures that interfere with meals and conversation.
 While dental adhesives, small metal clasps, and natural suction can help keep the prosthetic in place, keeping your dentures still can easily tire out the muscles of your mouth.

-This option offers a huge range of benefits to patients, including stability, durability, comfort, and improved jawbone structure.
+This option offers a huge range of benefits to patients, including simple maintenance, stability, durability, comfort, and improved jawbone structure.
 Implant-supported dentures essentially replace the entire tooth structure, which allows them to simulate your natural teeth as closely as possible.
 Because dental implants are placed directly into the jaw, they offer unmatched support for dentures.
 Consequently, patients can easily eat steak, apples, and other foods that are usually too tough to chew with missing teeth.
 As an additional benefit, implants can halt jawbone degeneration and stimulate new growth.

 Both traditional and implant-supported dentures offer patients struggling with missing teeth an opportunity to restore their dental health.